-Bluetongue is an infectious, arthropod-borne viral disease principally affecting ruminants.
-Other names for this disease include catarrhal fever, sore muzzle, muzzle disease and pseudo-foot-andmouth disease [1].
-It is caused by the pathogenic virus, bluetongue virus (BTV) of the genus Orbivirus, family Reoviridae [2].
-It is a non-enveloped virus and the genome is made of 10 segments of double-stranded RNA [3][4].

-The disease was first described in the Cape colony of Southern Africa after Merino sheep were introduced into the region in the late 18th century, and was subsequently recognized in other parts of Africa, Europe, the Middle East, Indian subcontinent, the Americas and Asia [5].
-Twenty six serotypes of BTV are recognized globally [6], and the virus has now been isolated on all continents except Antarctica [5].

-Orbiviruses are the cause of important and apparently emerging arthropod-borne viral (arboviral) 39 40 diseases of livestock, including bluetongue virus, African horse sickness virus, equine encephalosis virus and epizootic haemorrhagic disease virus that are all transmitted by 41 haematophagous Culicoides insects [5].
-Arboviruses are important causes of disease in humans 42 and animals, and it is conceivable that climate change will increase the distribution and severity 43 44 of arboviral diseases.
-Recent changes in the global distribution and nature of BTV infection have been especially dramatic, with spread of multiple serotypes of the virus in almost all parts of the 45 world including Europe and USA with previously exotic virus serotypes [5].
-Although climate 46 change has been incriminated in the emergence of BTV infection of ungulates, the precise role of 47 anthropogenic factors and the like is less certain [5].
-48
+- 30 Bluetongue is an infectious, arthropod-borne viral disease principally affecting ruminants.
+Other - names for this disease include catarrhal fever, sore muzzle, muzzle disease and pseudo-foot-and- - mouth disease [1].
+It is caused by the pathogenic virus, bluetongue virus (BTV) of the genus - 33 Orbivirus, family Reoviridae [2].
+It is a non-enveloped virus and the genome is made of 10 - segments of double-stranded RNA [3][4]. - 35 Bluetongue disease was first described in the Cape colony of Southern Africa after Merino sheep - were introduced into the region in the late 18th century, and was subsequently recognized in other - parts of Africa, Europe, the Middle East, Indian subcontinent, the Americas and Asia [5]. - Twenty six serotypes of BTV are recognized globally [6], and the virus has now been isolated on - 39 all continents except Antarctica [5]. - 40 Orbiviruses are the cause of important and apparently emerging arthropod-borne viral (arboviral) - 41 diseases of livestock, including bluetongue virus, African horse sickness virus, equine - 42 encephalosis virus and epizootic haemorrhagic disease virus that are all transmitted by - 43 haematophagous Culicoides insects [5].
+The central role of flying insects in bluetongue - 44 epidemiology means that the prevalence of the disease is governed by ecological factors that - 45 favour insect survival such as high rainfall, temperature, humidity and soil characteristics [7] [8]. - 46 It is conceivable that climate change will increase the distribution and severity of arboviral - 47 diseases.
+Recent changes in the global distribution and nature of BTV infection have been - 48 especially dramatic, with spread of multiple serotypes of the virus in almost all parts of the world - 49 including Europe and USA with previously exotic virus serotypes [5].
+Although climate change - 50 has been incriminated in the emergence of BTV infection of ungulates, the precise role of - anthropogenic factors and the like is less certain [5]. - 52 Bluetongue outbreaks generally occur seasonally and in warm climates.
+In the temperate regions, - 53 Culicoides vector infects most ruminant species during mid-summer to early fall when it is active - 54 [9].
+The infection subsides when temperatures drop and hard frosts kill the adult midge vectors - [9].
+In the tropical and subtropical regions, however, infection occurs throughout the year as the - vector is present year-round [10].
+In the absence of competent vector populations, animal to - 57 animal transmission is not capable of maintaining an endemic state [11].

-The central role of flying insects in bluetongue epidemiology means that the prevalence of the 49 50 disease is governed by ecological factors that favour insect survival such as high rainfall, temperature, humidity and soil characteristics [7] [8].
-Bluetongue outbreaks generally occur 51 52 seasonally and in warm climates.
-In the temperate regions, Culicoides vector infects most ruminant species during mid-summer to early fall when it is active [9].
-The infection subsides 53 54 when temperatures drop and hard frosts kill the adult midge vectors [9].
-In the tropical and subtropical regions, however, infection occurs throughout the year as the vector is present year-55 56 round [10].
-In the absence of competent vector populations, animal to animal transmission is not capable of maintaining an endemic state [11].
-57 serotypes have variable virulence [9].
-It is a transboundary disease [12][13], and the 60 epidemiological situation in one country can affect neighboring countries while national 61 measures tend not to be sufficient to control its spread.
-BTV infects many domestic and wild 62 ruminants including sheep, goats, cattle, buffaloes, deer, antelopes, bighorn sheep and camels 63 [14][15].
+Bluetongue is not known to be harmful to humans.
+However, it causes considerable damage to livestock populations.
+The virulence of BTV varies quite markedly; even strains with matching serotypes have variable virulence [9].
+It is a transboundary disease [12][13], and the epidemiological situation in one country can affect neighboring countries while national measures tend not to be sufficient to control its spread.
+BTV infects many domestic and wild ruminants [14][15].
 Sheep are the main hosts and exhibit the most clinical disease [16].
-Severe disease can 64 also occur in some wild ruminants including white-tailed deer (Odocoileus virginianus), 65 pronghorn (Antilocapra Americana) and desert bighorn sheep (Ovis Canadensis) [15].
-Other 66 ruminants like cattle, goats, camels, buffaloes, and some wild ruminants typically have sub-67 clinical disease.
+Other ruminants like cattle, goats, camels, buffaloes, and some wild ruminants typically have subclinical disease.
 Cattle are considered amplifiers and maintenance hosts [16].
-68

-Bluetongue is not known to be harmful to humans.
-However, it causes considerable damage to livestock populations.
-The virulence of BTV varies quite markedly; even strains with matching